nachocaru/xaprb.com/content/blog/2006-01-08-aspnet-profile-schema.md

 ---
-title: 'ASP.NET's Profile DB schema'
+title: "ASP.NET's Profile DB schema"
 author: Baron Schwartz
 excerpt: "<p>ASP.NET has built-in functionality to store profile information about a user.
 Unfortunately, the DB table schema isn't in first normal form.
 Because of this, the profile feature is somewhat inflexible for some uses, unless you write a custom provider.</p>"
 layout: post